SuperOfficeDocs/superoffice-docs/user-guide/en/diary/create-follow-up.md

 # Add follow-ups (appointments, tasks and phone calls)

-To create follow-ups in SuperOffice CRM, you can click the **New** button on the top bar.
+To create follow-ups in SuperOffice CRM, click the **New** button on the top bar.

 > [!TIP]
 > You can also add follow-ups by double-clicking an empty line in the **Activities** section tab.
 By default this opens the **Appointment** dialog.
 You can specify which dialog should open under **Preferences** (![icon][img1] **Personal settings** > **Preferences** > **Functions** > **Type from Activities section tab**).